louisteenbrink/www/posts/2017-07-17-how-to-migrate-your-heroku-postgres-database-to-amazon-rds.md

 description: The Heroku Hobby Dev Postgresql Addon plan gives you 10,000 rows for free.
 This tutorial will show you how to move your existing data to Amazon RDS.
 ---

-If you are currently hosting an application on Heroku using the [Heroku PostgreSQL](https://elements.heroku.com/addons/heroku-postgresql) add-on, you get 10,000 rows for free with the Hobby Dev.
+If you are currently hosting an application on Heroku using the [Heroku PostgreSQL](https://elements.heroku.com/addons/heroku-postgresql) add-on, you get 10,000 rows for free with the Hobby Dev plan.
 This limit may fill up quite fast depending on your app.
-If so, you will receive an email like this:
+If so, you will receive an email like this one:

 ![[Warning] Approaching row limit for hobby-dev database on Heroku app](blog_image_path 2017-07-17-heroku-warning-hobby-dev.png)